-Our team offer free advice and are available throughout your claims process to provide you with the information you need.
+Our team offer independent, impartial advice and are available throughout your claims process to provide you with the information you need.
 There are many guidelines and penalties associated with the Injuries Board process, by appointing our team you confident that all paperwork will be done correctly.

 Gary Matthews solicitors will work hard to achieve the most favourable outcome for you.
 We recognise that it can be a stressful time and are available at all times during the process to discuss your claim.

 Our team will deal with all reports, costs and associated activity with settling the claim on your behalf.
 As experts we know if an assessment is fair to the claimant (you) and will ensure all guidelines are followed as the Injuries Board process can seem complicated to a non-legal expert.

 The majority of cases never go to court, our expert team will settle your claim on your behalf with the Respondent – person or company at fault for the accident.

 The Personal Injuries Board: Steps to settling a claim

 The actual steps involved in the Injuries Board process depends on the circumstances of your injury, the response of the defendants, and the advice of your Solicitor regarding settlement offers from either the insurance company or Injuries Board.
 Put very simply, the basic steps are as follows:

 1. You discuss your case with a Solicitor who will obtain all necessary instructions and who may hire experts to produce reports about the circumstances of your injury (like car crash assessment) and specialist medical report(s) (that will assess the longer term impact of your injuries);